opencog/atomspace/examples/rule-engine/frog/README.md

 )
 ```

-Then we apply the conditional full instantiation meta rule.
+We then apply the conditional full instantiation meta rule.
 Since it
 is a meta rule, that is it produces rules, we need to call `cog-bind`
 twice, over the meta-rule, and then over the rules produced by the
 meta-rule, thus the use of the scheme function `map`
 ```scheme
 (map cog-bind (cog-outgoing-set (cog-bind conditional-full-instantiation-meta-rule)))
 ```
 which gives us the fact that Fritz is a frog.

 Running again
 ```scheme
 (map cog-bind (cog-outgoing-set (cog-bind conditional-full-instantiation-meta-rule)))
 ```